visgl/deck.gl/dev-docs/RFCs/vNext/icon-layer-dynamic-image-sources.md

 The proposal will require the following changes:
 - `IconManager` class: add a new class to help fetch icons and manage `iconMapping` and `iconAltas` from dynamically fetched icons.
-- `IconLayer` needs update to handle both pre-defined sprite image and dynamic fetched icons.
+- `IconLayer` needs update to handle both pre-packed sprite image and auto packing icons.

 If implemented:
 - Existing applications should not need change.
 - Existing applications should not see visible difference in terms of behavior or performance.
+- Auto packing icons is less efficient than pre-packed because the former needs go through all the icons to calculate `iconMapping` and update texture data when each icon fetched.

 ## More Advanced Features - Support mix pre-packed and dynamic URLs